denoland/manual/runtime/http_server_apis.md

 ### HTTP/2 support

-HTTP/2 support it "automatic" when using the _native_ APIs with Deno.
+HTTP/2 support is "automatic" when using the _native_ APIs with Deno.
 You just need to create your server, and the server will handle HTTP/1 or HTTP/2 requests seamlessly.